Nursing Associate (Level 5)

 3) Learning in the workplace; shadowing colleagues, completing programme assigned work based projects, day-to-day development within your current role duties/work activities, reflections with assessor, relevant training sessions.

-4) External Placements; are required for this programme.
+4) External Placements; required for this programme.
 The main external placements are usually arranged in block weeks each averaging between 1 – 4 weeks in duration.
-External placements are to be facilitated by the employer, the training hub will help with the main arrangements.
+Support with arrangements of these will be carried out by the Open University’s Practice Based Learning Team and your Training Hub Locality’s General Practice Education Facilitator (GPEF).

 Modules